sjsu-library/unionist/_items/unionist--text-0013.md

   to “advocate temperance, virtue and sound morality,” we must earnestly wish him success in the undertaking."
 scholarlyNotes:
-commentary: This is a rather balanced assessment of The Unionist and its chances for long-term success.
+commentary: This is a rather balanced assessment of <em>The Unionist</em> and its chances for long-term success.
 relatedPeople: Charles C. Burleigh; Andrew Judson; Prudence Crandall
 featured:
 repeated: